Emergency Dental Services for the Cincinnati Area

 • Don’t scrub the tooth or attempt to remove any tissue attached to it.

-Tooth was Cracked or Fractured
+Cracked or Fractured Tooth

-• Ibuprofen and other NSAIDS reduce inflammation and discomfort.
+• Ibuprofen and other NSAIDs reduce inflammation and discomfort.

 • Swishing with warm saltwater can reduce pain and remove debris from the area.